 “A mixed methods study to analyze the use of pulmonary rehabilitation following hospitalization for COPD and to identify effective strategies for increasing rates of participation” focuses on increasing the use of pulmonary rehabilitation by patients with chronic obstructive pulmonary disease (COPD) following hospital discharge.

 Pulmonary rehabilitation—a structured program of exercise, education and support—can increase exercise capacity and quality of life, reduce the risk of hospitalization, and improve survival for the roughly 700,000 people hospitalized with COPD each year in the US.
 Yet, there is evidence that too few patients take advantage of this treatment option even though it is covered by Medicare.
 Data also suggest that rates of participation vary widely across hospitals, as do the strategies used to promote patient participation.

-Lindenauer and his co-investigators—Drs.
-Victor Pinto-Plata, Mihaela Stefan and Penny Pekow (UMMS-Baystate), and Kathleen Mazor (UMMS)—will seek to identify the factors and strategies that enable some hospitals to achieve higher rates of participation using statistical analyses of the records of Medicare beneficiaries, site visits and interviews at hospitals with high, low, and improving rates of patient participation and a national survey of hospital practices.
+Lindenauer and his co-investigators—Victor Pinto-Plata, MD, Mihaela Stefan, MD, PhD and Penny Pekow, PhD, (UMMS-Baystate), and Kathleen Mazor, EdD, (UMMS)—will seek to identify the factors and strategies that enable some hospitals to achieve higher rates of participation using statistical analyses of the records of Medicare beneficiaries, site visits and interviews at hospitals with high, low, and improving rates of patient participation and a national survey of hospital practices.

 For more information, visit NIH RePORT

 Matthew Sadof, MD, Associate Professor of Pediatrics, University of Massachusetts Medical School-Baystate, was among five visionary leaders honored by the Massachusetts Public Health Association for advancing health equity across the Commonwealth.